-The Yale Payment Plan is a payment service that allows students and their families to pay tuition, room, and board in ten equal monthly installments throughout the year based on individual family budget requirements.
-It is administered by the University's Office of Student Financial Services.
-The fee to cover administration of the plan is \$100.
-The deadline for enrollment is June 20.
+The Yale Payment Plan (YPP) is a payment service that allows students and their families to pay tuition, room, and board in ten equal monthly installments throughout the year based on individual family budget requirements.
+It is administered by the University's

+Office of Student Financial Services.
+The cost to enroll in the YPP is \$100 per contract.
+The deadline for enrollment is June 19.
 For additional information, please contact Student Financial Services at 203.432.2700 and select "Press 3" from the Main Menu.
 The enrollment form can be found online in the Yale Payment Plan section of the Student Accounts Web site: www.yale.edu/sfas/financial/accounts.html#payment.